-Bone & Tissue Tumors
+Bone and Tissue Tumors

-Orthopedic oncology (also called musculoskeletal tumor surgery) is a sub-specialty of orthopedics that involves the evaluation and treatment of tumors of the musculoskeletal systems.
 Swedish Orthopedic Institute is one of only a handful in the region that provides musculoskeletal cancer services.
 The orthopedic oncologists at the Swedish Orthopedic Institute have fellowship training in musculoskeletal tumor surgery as well as extensive experience in this field.

 For malignant tumors, a team of orthopedic surgeons, oncologists, radiologists, nurses and rehabilitation specialists works together throughout a patient’s treatment to ensure the best possible care.
 Regular meetings are held at a multidisciplinary "musculoskeletal tumor board" where cases are discussed with the rest of the oncology team and management if planned.
 These tumors include a wide range of benign and malignant tumors of both bone and soft tissue.